Relative URL / URI Paths for Beginners

 It is not rocket science.
 This is how relative paths have worked since the dawn of time.
 If you do not understand these basic principles, then please do not write some crawler that is then let loose on the entire internet.

-If you just use standard path handling routines or libraries in your favourite programming language, you cannot make mistakes as you would do when going the idiotic route of implementing your own path handling.
-For instance in Python one can rely on urllib:
+If you just use standard path handling routines or libraries in your favourite programming language, you cannot make mistakes as you would when going the idiotic route of implementing your own path handling.
+For instance in Python, one can rely on urllib:

 from urllib.parse import urljoin